BestTimesToVisit.com Logo

 Taxis (Majuro)

-On the main island of Majuro, taxis are available for getting around the urban areas.
-They are the most convenient option for direct transport between hotels, shops, and government offices.
+On Majuro, the main population center, taxis are available for getting around the urban areas.
+They are the most convenient option for point-to-point travel on the main island.

-Cost:Metered taxis are rare; most operate on a fixed-route or negotiated fare basis.
-Expect $5-$15 USD for most trips within the main populated stretch of Majuro.
+Cost:Metered taxis are rare; most fares are negotiated.
+Expect $5-$15 USD for most trips within Majuro.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.